-I agree with Dr 8 in his reassurance to normal reserves a wider a wider normal resection margin, though I believe that the evidence for that is scant.
+I agree with Dr 8 in his reassurance to november 2016 that surgery has probably been curative.
+It probably would have been even more reassuring if there had been a wider normal resection margin, though I believe that the evidence for that is scant.
 There is the additional concern regarding the high Fuhrman grade and whether it would have been lower had the lesion been resected at an earlier date.
 Nevertheless, the overwhelming probability is that surgery will have been curative, and that the delay in surgery will not have resulted in a negative outcome.